Beginner and Advanced Classes

 Such an action requires strength, speed, focus, and control.
-These physical aspects are only part of the practice; they are just the vehicle, not the journey itself.
+But these physical aspects are only part of the practice; they are just the vehicle, not the journey itself.

 This harmonious unity of mind and body is intensely powerful.
 Even the greatest physical strength and skill are no match for the power of wholeness.

 The result of true karate is natural, effortless action.
 This confidence, humility, openness and peace are only possible through perfect unity of mind and body.
 JKA Hawaii strives to teach more than just karate, but also patience, culture, and character.
-This is the core teaching of Zen, the basis of Bushido, and the of the JKA’s philosophy.
+This is the core teaching of Zen, the basis of Bushido, and the JKA karate philosophy.